bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

 ### Multiple language strings by BigCommerce

-Some of the strings displayed on your storefront are not currently editable in BigCommerce.
-These are strings such as "This promotion cannot be applied with the selected currency."
-The language setting for these strings are not defined by the shopper's browser language settings.
-Rather, you should select the language displayed on your storefront by using the default language setting found in the control panel's [Store Profile](https://support.bigcommerce.com/s/article/Store-Profile-Settings#locale) area.
+Currently, you cannot edit strings such as "This promotion cannot be applied with the selected currency" in BigCommerce.
+The language settings for these strings are not defined by the shopper's browser language settings.
+Rather, you select your storefront's display language by using the default language setting found in the control panel's [Store Profile](https://support.bigcommerce.com/s/article/Store-Profile-Settings#locale).
 This language setting determines the language of your storefront content.

 BigCommerce supports these uneditable strings in the following languages:
 * [Dutch](https://bigcommerce.github.io/dev-docs/assets/PO/storefront-nl-NL.po)